dfederm/dfederm.github.io/_posts/2020-04-25-setting-up-a-security-system-with-home-assistant.md

 ### Voice warnings

-My old alarm system would emit an audible tone when we came home and the alarm would be triggering within a minute or two.
-Originally when I replaced with with the solution described above, my wife and I would forget about it sometimes and then suddenly the siren would go off.
+My old alarm system would emit an audible tone when we came home to warn us that the alarm would be triggering within a minute or two.
+Originally when I replaced this with the solution described above, my wife and I would forget about it sometimes and then suddenly the siren would go off.

 To help remind us, I implemented a warning system when we come home which announces through our Alexa Dot.